mynth

 Astorg has entered into exclusive negotiations to acquire a majority stake in Solina from Ardian in a transaction valuing the company at approximately EUR1.7 billion.
 This deal marks Solina's sixth LBO, highlighting its consistent growth trajectory under private equity ownership.
 Astorg secured the deal through a pre-emptive offer, beating out other interested funds and industrial players.
 Under Ardian's ownership (since 2015), Solina nearly doubled its size through organic growth and nine build-up acquisitions, expanding beyond its core markets (France, Benelux, Scandinavia) into the UK, Spain, and Canada.
 The management team reinvests alongside Astorg to drive the next phase of growth.

-SOLINA GROUP, which reported an EBITDA margin of LOGIN in 2020, is valued in this transaction at an EV/EBITDA multiple of LOGIN, representing a LOGIN premium to the 10.1x average currently observed in the AgriFood sector.
+SOLINA GROUP, which reported an EBITDA margin of LOGIN in 2020, is valued in this transaction at an EV/EBITDA multiple of LOGIN, representing a LOGIN to the average currently observed in the AgriFood sector (10.5x).

 Note that this data is based on contribution from our growing community, composed of M&A and Private Equity professionals, and has been verified by our team to ensure its accuracy.